Complexity growth of BTZ black hole in massive gravity with a null string: Introduction

-As we mentioned above, the normal method is to insert a string at the boundary and let it move in a circle in the spatial part of the AdS spacetime.
-So this naturally induce a question: what happend if we put the string near the horizon?
-On the other hand, if we follow the Wilsonian idea of renormalization group (RG) flow theory and the Holography principle, the complexity growth should be different on the UV and IR sides.
-Fortunately, the near-horizon string behaves very differently from the normal string.
-When the string approaches the horizon, its tension will vanish and produce a new geometric structures.
-On the worldsheet, the original Riemannina geometry will be replaced by Carrolian geometry.
-The Carrollian structure can emerge in asymptotically flat spacetimes in the holographic context\cite{Bagchi:2010zz,Bagchi:2012cy,Barnich:2012aw,Bagchi:2012yk,Bagchi:2012xr,Barnich:2012xq,Barnich:2012rz,Bagchi:2013lma,Bagchi:2014iea,Hartong:2015xda,Hartong:2015usd,Bagchi:2016bcd}.
-And in the mathematical point of view, the algebra structures of Carrolian geometry were isomorphic to the Bondi-Metzner-Sachs (BMS) algebras\cite{Bagchi:2010zz,Bagchi:2012cy,Duval:2014lpa,Duval:2014uva}, which were nothing but the asymptoic symmetries of Minkovski spacetime\cite{Bondi:1962,PhysRev.128.2851}.
-The Carrollian structure also has a variety of applications in physics.
-Such as in cosmology\cite{deBoer:2021jej}, black hole horizon physics \cite{Donnay:2019jiz}, and the explanation of black hole entropy \cite{Carlip:2017xne,Carlip:2019dbu}.
-Arjun Bagchi et al. recently proposed a new construction of microstates of BTZ black hole with the tnesionless string theroy\cite{Bagchi:2022iqb}, which provides an alternative viewpoint for understanding the origin of black hole entropy.
+As we mentioned before, the previous strategy in applying CA into the dynamic systems is to insert a string at the boundary which then moves in the spatial part of the AdS spacetime.
+Then an interesting question is what can one observe in the complexity growth when the string is put near the horizon?
+Since the complexity growth could be different between the UV and IR sides as the EE behaves \cite{Nishioka:2018khk}, this question becomes more significant when we recall the Wilsonian idea of renormalization group (RG) flow theory \cite{POLCHINSKI1984269,WILSON197475} and holographic principle.
+The original idea that the complexity has dynamic under an RG flow has been discussed based on the circuit complexity in \cite{Bhattacharyya:2018bbv} and \cite{Bhattacharyya:2019kvj}, in which the authors employed the circuit complexity as a probe to analyze a certain flow of effective coupling.
+Their proposal gives a modification to Nielsen’s circuit complexity calculation and has the same behavior as in holography via the framework of path-integral optimization.
+Morever, A. Banerjee et al. also used the circuit complexity as a probe of RG flow to study the different quantum field theories \cite{Banerjee:2022ime}.
+All those studies provide strong signals that the complexity could be viewed as a dynamic quantity.
+On the other hand, the near-horizon string behaves very differently from the normal string \cite{Bagchi:2021ban}.
+Especially, when the string approaches the horizon, its tension will vanish and produce a new geometric structures such that the original Riemannina geometry will be replaced by Carrolian geometry.
+In the mathematical viewpoint, the algebra structures of Carrolian geometry were isomorphic to the Bondi-Metzner-Sachs (BMS) algebras \cite{Bagchi:2010zz,Bagchi:2012cy,Duval:2014lpa,Duval:2014uva}, which were nothing but the asymptotic symmetries of Minkovski spacetime \cite{Bondi:1962, PhysRev.128.2851}, so it can emerge in asymptotically flat spacetimes in the holographic context \cite{Bagchi:2010zz,Bagchi:2012cy,Barnich:2012aw,Bagchi:2012yk,Bagchi:2012xr,Barnich:2012xq,Barnich:2012rz,Bagchi:2013lma,Bagchi:2014iea,Hartong:2015xda,Hartong:2015usd,Bagchi:2016bcd}.
+The Carrollian structure has been extensively applied in physics and astrophysics, such as in cosmology \cite{deBoer:2021jej}, black hole horizon physics \cite{Donnay:2019jiz}, and the explanation of black hole entropy \cite{Carlip:2017xne,Carlip:2019dbu,Bagchi:2022iqb}.